 Beyond the coconut ice cream and fresh fruits we’ve mentioned, there are certain foods that are specifically from the Yucatan.

-The region has an interesting food history, as its geographical position and history has led to a variety of cultural blends and culinary fusion.
+The region has an interesting food history, as its geographical position and history have led to a variety of cultural blends and culinary fusion.

 Cochinita Pibil is perhaps the most indicative of this cuisine and has become one of the most known and sought after.